frontendpatterns/frontendpatterns.dev/src/content/patterns/field-level-validation.md

 ## Solution

-Apply the Field-Level Validation pattern by validating individual form fields as users interact with them for immediate feedback, and reinforce it with concise examples or tests.
+Validate individual form fields as users interact with them for immediate feedback.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.